-Is your partner always ‘too busy’?
+Does your partner always tell you they are ‘too busy?’

 We now live in a world where every minute of every hour of every day is occupied with tasks, mundane or not.
-On top of that, people are not just doing one thing at a time – we’re multi-tasking.

 Instead of just working, we’re also checking our phones, posting on Facebook, eating snacks, and laughing at a colleague’s joke.

 On Being, columnist Omid Safi calls our need always to be preoccupied with the “disease of being busy.”